franciscoxavier04/pm-BIM/docs/glossary/README.md

 ### Phase

-A phase in OpenProject is defined as a [work package type](#work-package-types), which usually includes several work packages of types like task or feature.
+A phase in OpenProject can either be a [work package type](#work-package-types) or [project](#project) phase.

+ The **type 'Phase'** usually includes several work packages of types like task or feature.
 For example, typical phases for a construction repair project would be the following: Project definition, detailed Design & Tender, Construction and Post project.

+ The **project phase** is part of the overall [project life cycle](#project-life-cycle) and helps structure the project's progression over time.
+A project phase can begin or end with a [phase gate](#phase-gate), marking key decision points.
+In OpenProject, administrators can enable some or all of the following project phases: Initiating, Planning, Executing, and Closing.
+These phases are based on the [open source project management framework PM²](#pm--pm2) and help teams manage complex projects in a structured, methodical way.
+[Read more about phases in a project management life cycle](../system-admin-guide/projects/project-life-cylce).

+ ### Phase gate

+A phase gate is a decision point between two [project phases](#phase) within the [project life cycle](#project-life-cycle).
+It marks the review of progress and determines whether the project can move to the next phase.
+In OpenProject, phase gates follow the structure defined by the [PM² project management framework](#pm--pm2).

 ### Plugin

 In OpenProject, you can choose from several plugins or [integrations](#integration), or add your own plugins to the Community.
 In contrast to an integration, a plugin is installed on top of / as part of the OpenProject installation.
 As an open source software, OpenProject is open to Community-created plugins.
 Please note that we do not guarantee error-free and seamless use of those plugins.

-Your activated plugins are listed together with your [modules](#module) in your instance under --> Administration --> Plugins.
+Your activated plugins are listed together with your [modules](#module) in your instance under → Administration → Plugins.

 **More information on plugins in OpenProject**

 - [See all available plugins and integrations for OpenProject](../system-admin-guide/integrations/)
 - [Read how to create an OpenProject plugin](../development/create-openproject-plugin/)

+### PM² / PM2

+PM² is a project management framework developed by the European Commission to support the successful delivery of projects, especially in the public sector.
+It combines best practices from various methodologies and provides clear guidance, templates, and governance structures.
+In OpenProject, the [project life cycle](#project-life-cycle) can be structured according to PM², with predefined [project phases](#phase), [phase gates](#phase-gate), and roles based on this framework.
+[Read more about PM² and its role for OpenProject](https://www.openproject.org/pm2/).

 ### Primer design system